 The current crop of high end mirrorless cameras do not feel right to me.
 Once a professional lens is mounted, the combo feels front heavy.
 The new Canon model must have the feel of an EOS-1 body, with built-in molded grip and a well balanced weight, albeit lighter, once the commensurate lens is attached.

 First in class Electronic Viewfinder is a must and the screen must come with the highest megapixel, replete with crisp and faithful colors reproduction.

 The current EOS-1D X Mark II camera's battery can comfortably lasts a full day's shooting on an average trip unless it is in extremely cold climate.
 The new mirrorless camera must be able to come close to this performance.
-I know this is the Achilles' Heel of many high end models but I am confident Canon engineers can and will overcome this limitation.
+I know short battery life is the Achilles' Heel of many high end models, like the Sony A7 and A9 but I am confident Canon engineers can and will overcome this limitation.